BE-Webdesign/wp-graphql-docs/contributing.md

 also be used to describe the intent of the code and document any decisions being made.

-For project level documentation, details should be placed into the respective README.md files so that users of this GitHub repo can quickly view things.
+For project level documentation, use the [`gh-pages` branch of the WP GraphQL repository](https://github.com/BE-Webdesign/wp-graphql/tree/gh-pages).
-Eventually, either a GitHub pages site will be created, or I can spin up a WordPress site to host the documentation on.
-It would be really cool to use WordPress and test out the GraphQL API on the documentation site.

 ### Test Coverage